Medically reviewed on May 19, 2018

 - Don't pick at warts.
 Picking may spread the virus.

 - Don't use the same emery board, pumice stone or nail clipper on your warts as you use on your healthy skin and nails.
+Use a disposable emery board.

 - Don't bite your fingernails.
 Warts occur more often in skin that has been broken.
 Nibbling the skin around your fingernails opens the door for the virus.